|

 beginning of the line do not match the value of

-comment-begin, the value is inserted, otherwise the
+comment-begin, insert the value; otherwise delete the

-a numeric argument causes the comment character to be
+numeric argument causes the comment character to be

 removed, the line will be executed by the shell.